Convex-Dev/design/docs/cad/000_principles/README.md

 Convex is a system intended to support high value economic transactions.
 As such, security issues should be automatically regarded as the highest priority.
 We MUST NOT release core software with known severe security defects.

-We SHOULD use existing, proven algorithms and cryptography wherever practically possible: there is no need to reinvent the wheel in crypto.
+We SHOULD use existing, proven algorithms and cryptography wherever practical: there is no need to "reinvent the wheel" in crypto.

 ### Favour Simplicity